Most expensive drug in the world approved

 The disease hemophilia B, in which blood clotting is impaired due to hereditary factors, is very rare.
 According to the EMA, about 1 in 20,000 to 50,000 male newborns suffers from it.
 Existing drugs are aimed at improving blood coagulation as a preventive measure or in acute cases.
 However, they have to be administered again and again, writes the EMA.

 Hemgenix, on the other hand, causes the liver to start producing the missing substances for blood clotting itself.
 After the recommendation, it is now up to the EU Commission.
-It still has to decide on EU-wide conditional market approval.
-While Hemgenix costs millions of dollars, fever medications are available for peanuts.
+It still has to decide on the EU-wide conditional market approval.
+While Hemgenix costs millions of dollars, fever medications are peanuts by comparison.
 But in Germany fever juices are currently scarce. (mt/dpa)

 #expensive #drug #world #approved